divemarkus/jetson-orin-nano/README.md

 + https://www.jetson-ai-lab.com/tutorials/#all-tutorials

 ## Ollama:
-+ I will go with the easiest, which is Ollama as locally installed (not containerized)
++ I will go with the easiest, which is Ollama as locally installed
 + Plus the WebUI to run as container
 + https://www.jetson-ai-lab.com/tutorials/ollama/
 + The following is highly optimized for NVIDIA's Ampere architecture and run very fast in Ollama